 Q: Is there a non-surgical facelift that works?

 A: There are a number of non-surgical options available that can help to rejuvenate your appearance with minimal to no downtime.
 While you will not get the same results as you would from surgery, many people are very happy with the outcome of these procedures, and of course are happy that they require no recovery time.
 Subtle, natural rejuvenation of the face, neck, hands, and chest using non-invasive procedures is becoming more popular and more effective as technologies become more advanced.
-An in-person consultation is necessary to evaluate your concerns and come up with a custom treatment plan, but among the most popular rejuvenating techniques are laser skin resurfacing, which can significantly reduce wrinkles and sun damage, dermal fillers, which can restore lost volume to the face and hands, and skin tightening treatments such as Ultherapy and Genius fractional RF skin tightening which can provide lift and tightening of the neck and jawline.
+An in-person consultation is necessary to evaluate your concerns and come up with a custom treatment plan, but among the most popular rejuvenating techniques are laser skin resurfacing, which can significantly reduce wrinkles and sun damage, dermal fillers, which can restore lost volume to the face and hands, and skin tightening treatments such as Ultherapy and Genius RF microneedling for skin tightening which can provide lift and tightening of the neck and jawline.

 Q: How long do the effects of Sculptra Aesthetic liquid facelift last?
 Are the results comparable to a surgical facelift?